Discover 8 staging tips to sell a house that will make it “look like more than it is actually worth.” Be sure to read to the end for a big bonus tip!!

-Bottom line – clean is queen!
+Bottom line – Clean is queen!
 De-clutter and organize.

-Placards with renovation details in EVERY ROOM.
+PLACARDS with renovation details in EVERY ROOM.

 I did this in our first house as well, and I had so many realtors comment on how much they loved this idea.
 Even if you have not flipped a house, I am sure you have invested in lots of upgrades since buying your home.
-List everything even down to paint.
+List everything in the placard even down to paint.
 It helps a potential buyer see all the work that you have put into your home and it also shows a transparency and attention to detail.

 I hope these tips were helpful in making your home “look like more than it is actually worth!” 🙂